Who should apply

 African, Malagasy and ASEAN applicants

-Full scholarships are granted to all successful African and Malagasy applicants (for courses in Africa or Madagascar) and to successful applicants from ASEAN countries (for our Borneo course, if scheduled).
-Scholarships cover international travel, transport to and from the field site, accommodation, subsistence and course fees.
+Full or partial scholarships are available to most of the successful African and Malagasy applicants (for courses in Africa or Madagascar) and from ASEAN countries (for our Borneo course).
+Scholarships contribute to the costs of international travel, transport to and from the field site, accommodation, subsistence and course fees.

 All other applicants

-Participants from TBA member organisations pay a reduced rate of £700.
+Participants from TBA member organisations pay a reduced rate of £900.
 This covers internal transport to and from the field site, accommodation, subsistence and course fees.
-It does not include your airfares, insurance and visa costs..
+It does not include your airfares, insurance and visa costs.

 All successful European and UK applicants can apply for a British Ecology Society scholarship (approximately £200).
 See Course Guide for details